awslabs/handwritten-text-recognition-for-apache-mxnet/README.md

 ## Dataset:
 * To use test_iam_dataset.ipynb, create credentials.json using credentials.json.example and editing the appropriate field.
 The username and password can be obtained from http://www.fki.inf.unibe.ch/DBs/iamDB/iLogin/index.php.

 * **It is recommended to use an instance with 32GB+ RAM and 100GB disk size, a GPU is also recommended.
-A p3.2xlarge would be the recommended starter instance on AWS for this projecft**
+A p3.2xlarge would be the recommended starter instance on AWS for this project**

 ## Appendix